 I couldn't believe my eyes when I saw it.
 It was enormous!
 My mom let me wander around alone and explore the ship.
 I was 8 and grown up enough to know not to get into trouble or to be a nuisance.

 I quickly made a friend on board.
-Her name was Marjorie.
-She was going to visit passengers.
-We had hours of fun!
+Her name was

-America with her parents.
-We spent nearly the entire trip playing together and watching the other by the voices of men yelling and women screaming.
-My mother ran into the hall.
-She heard someone say we had hit an iceberg.
-The ship was filling with water.
-We had no time to gather our belongings or get dressed.
-We followed the panicking crowd toward the main deck.
-My mother clutched my hand tightly.
+- 139 Marjorie.
+She was going to visit America with her - parents.
+We spent nearly the entire trip playing - together and watching the other passengers.
+We - 163 had hours of fun! - 167 Everything was normal when I went to bed on April - 177 14th.
+Around midnight I was startled awake by - the voices of men yelling and women screaming. - 193 My mother ran into the hall.
+She heard someone - say we had hit an iceberg.
+The ship was filling with - 213 water.
+We had no time to gather our belongings - or get dressed.
+We followed the panicking crowd - toward the main deck.
+My mother clutched my - 238 hand tightly. - 240 Someone was yelling that the boat was sinking. - How could this be?
+I looked at my mom.
+I could - tell it was true.
+People were frantic to get to the - lifeboats.
+There were so many people.
+I wondered - how they could all fit into so few boats.
+People were